 Quartz countertops have been on both Kes’ & my wish lists for as long as I can remember.
 So when the opportunity arose for us to partner with HanStone Quartz for the kitchen, you can imagine that there was zero hesitation!
 Not just because they make beautiful countertops – and there’s no disputing that – but because the benefits of HanStone Quartz go so much beyond the aesthetic.

 They’re DURABLE.
-Quartz is one of the hardest components of natural granite, which is what makes it such a fantastic choice for manufacturing countertops.
+Quartz is one of the hardest components of natural granite, which is what makes it such a fantastic choice for manufacturing new quartz kitchen countertops.
 What you might not realize though is that when quartz countertops are engineered, they’re made from a combination of primarily ground quartz crystals along with pigments & polyester resins.
 Those resins bind the material together, but they also help make the counters stain and scratch resistant.

 They require virtually ZERO MAINTENANCE.
 Quartz countertops give you the look of natural stone, but unlike granite or marble, they’re non-pourous surfaces which means they never need to be sealed.
 Like ever.
 More importantly you’ll never find yourself having to RE-seal, apply wax, or pretty much any other type of countertop maintenance you can think of.
 You can literally just wipe them down with a soft cloth, some warm water & a tiny bit of mild soap & they’re good to go!